Add to My Library Following The Original Author’s Intent At The Paragraph Level

 9:58 Jesus is calling for a reality check.
 Jesus’ Jewish followers were still thinking in terms of kingdom benefits and perks (cf. Matt.
 20:20-28; Mark 10:35-45; Acts 1:6), which is very much like “what’s in it for me” Christianity, which turns the gospel into a message of more-and-more for me!

-This is another example of one word with two connotations (like “life” [psuche„] in 9:24).
-Here the word “dead” refers to the spiritually dead (cf. Eph.
+This is another example of one word with two connotations (like "life" [psuchē] in Luke 9:24).
+Here the word "dead" refers to the spiritually dead (cf. Eph.
 2:1) and the physically dead.
-The death is related to their lack of response to Jesus’ words and call.
+The death is related to their lack of response to Jesus' words and call.

-9:60 “go and proclaim everywhere the kingdom of God” These IMPERATIVES show the mandate of the Great Commission ministry (cf. 24:47; Matt.
-28:18-20).
-The self-centered life of the fall (cf. Gen. 3) is replaced by the kingdom-centered, Spirit-filled, service to others.
-Jesus’ followers are to mimic Jesus’ actions (cf. 8:1; 9:6).
-He sent out the Twelve (chapter 9) to preach, as well as the Seventy (chapter 10).
+9:60 "go and proclaim everywhere the kingdom of God" These imperatives show the mandate of the Great Commission ministry (cf. Luke 24:47; Matt.
+28:18-20; Acts 1:8).
+The self-centered life of the fall (cf. Genesis 3) is replaced by the kingdom-centered, Spirit-filled, service to others.
+Jesus' followers are to mimic Jesus' actions (cf. Luke 8:1; 9:6).
+He sent out the Twelve (Luke 9) to preach, as well as the Seventy (Luke 10).

 9:62 What a shocking statement!
 The Kingdom is ultimate!
-It must take priority over every aspect of self.
-Followship is the only worthy goal.
+It must take priority over every aspect of self and culture.
+Followship with God in Christ is the only worthy goal.
 Keep focused!

 In ancient times plowing with an animal held two dangers of not staying focused on the ground ahead: